Maweiqun

-The wearing of maweiqun was a popular male fashion in the Ming dynasty, China.
-It was popular for a few years from the mid-to-late 15th century during the reign of Emperor Chenghua (1465 –1488) and Hongzhi (1488 – 1506).
+The wearing of maweiqun as part of undergarments was a briefly popular male fashion during the Ming dynasty, China.
+It was popular for a few years from the mid-to-late 15th century during the reign of Emperor Chenghua (1465 –1488), and then quickly disappeared by the reign of Hongzhi (1488 – 1506).
 According to the historical records dating to the Ming dynasty, the maweiqun originated in Joseon (朝鲜国) and was first imported in the capital of the Ming dynasty according to the by Lu Rong (1436–1494).
 Maweiqun was later produced by Ming dynasty local weavers by the late 15th century when the local weavers gained the horsetails weaving skills leading to the theft of tails from the horses owned by officials in order to supply themselves with the necessary materials to produce the underskirt.
 This form of fashion was however perceived as exotic rather than Chinese.
 Despite its popularity, the maweiqun was considered fuyao (服妖) or deviant, and was eventually banned in the early reigning years of Emperor Hongzhi during the times of Lu Rong.
-Emperor Hongzhi's ban led to the end of the popularity of the maweiqun and to its disappearance.
+Emperor Hongzhi's ban led to the end of the popularity of the maweiqun and its disappearance.